 Our Programs

-Through our correctional officer intelligence network, with affiliates in over 35 states, individual officers, corrections groups and others will have the opportunity to directly engage on topics of importance, provide feedback, help guide policy makers and offer their professional expertise and experiences.
+Through our correctional officer intelligence network, with affiliates in over 35 states, individual officers, corrections groups and others have the opportunity to directly engage on topics of importance, provide feedback, help guide policy makers and offer their professional expertise and experiences.

 If you are interested in becoming a One Voice United intelligence officer, please contact Brian Dawe.

-Medal of Honor
+National Medal of Honor

 Learn more about the Medal of Honor, how to nominate an individual and attend the ceremony, here.